-At each Biennial, an artist project working in the public space is selected to realize a project in situ in a public place of the 20ème arrondissement.
-The guest artist deploys his project in the architecture of 20e, working in conjunction with the inhabitants of the district, and in agreement with the Borough Council.
-This work, linked to the diversion of the photographic image, leads to an installation in the urban space.
+At each Biennale, an artist's project working in the public space is selected in order to carry out an in situ project in a public place in the 20th arrondissement.
+The guest artist deploys his project in the architecture of the 20th century, working in conjunction with the inhabitants of the district, and in agreement with the town hall of the district.
+This work, linked to the diversion of the photographic image, results in an installation in urban space.

 From 29 nov to 09 dec